-If you've copied a default file into the local folder, this means that local file doesn't contain only your settings, it contains a copy of all of the default settings too.
+If you've copied a default file into the local folder, this means that local file doesn't contain just your settings, it contains all copy of all of default settings too.
 So in the future, fixes published by the app creator are likely to be masked by your local settings.
 A better approach is to reduce the local conf file leaving only the stanzas and settings that you intended to change.
-While this is a monotonous to do by hand, it is easily accomplished by ksconf minimize.
-This makes your conf files easier to read and simplifies upgrades.
+While this is a pain to do by hand, it's quite easily accomplished by ksconf minimize.
+This make your conf files easier to read and makes upgrades easier, and it's now easy to do.